WMC (AM)

 WMC (790 kHz) is a commercial AM radio station in Memphis, Tennessee, broadcasting a sports gambling format.
 It is one of the city's oldest radio stations, and still uses its original three-letter call sign.
 WMC maintains studios in the Audacy, Inc. complex in Southeast Memphis, and has its transmitter towers (a four-tower array) in Northeast Memphis.

-The station runs direct satellite feeds of BetMGM Network and Infinity Sports Network.
+The station runs direct satellite feeds of BetMGM Network and Westwood One Sports.
 In addition to sports talk shows, WMC features longtime Memphis disc jockey George Klein's weekly tribute program to Elvis Presley.
 Klein and Presley were close friends and confidantes during the latter's lifetime and the former's long stint on WHBQ.

 The station is owned by Audacy, Inc., which (as Entercom) it purchased from CBS Radio in September 2006.
 WMC and sister WMC-FM (now WLFP) were for many years owned and operated by Scripps Howard Broadcasting, along with its one-time co-owned TV sister WMC-TV Channel 5, before SHB sold the stations in 1993.
 WMC is one of five radio properties in the Memphis market held by Audacy; the others are WLFP, WMFS, WMFS-FM and WRVR.
 WMFS and WMFS-FM, like WMC, are sports stations.
 All three formerly shared feeds from ESPN Radio (which remains on the WMFS stations), although WMFS and WMFS-FM also have local hosts, while WMC sometimes carries Infinity Sports Network.